-Our common stock is listed on the Nasdaq Capital Market under the symbol "ABEO."
-On August 16, 2018, the last reported sale price of our common stock on the Nasdaq Capital Market was \$13.70 per share.
+Our common stock is listed on The Nasdaq Capital Market (the "Nasdaq") under the symbol "ABEO."
+On December 18, 2019, the last reported sales price for our common stock on the Nasdaq was \$3.94 per share.
+We do not intend to list the pre-funded warrants on the Nasdaq, any other national securities exchange or any other nationally recognized trading system.